CowerDawn/WM-IT/README.md

 `sudo make install`
 5. And finally launch: `WM-IT`

 What kind of license?
-WM-IT is licensed under HOPL🍻 and is a fully free program.
+WM-IT is licensed under BSD-3-Clause license  and is a fully free program.
-See COPYING.txt for the HOPL

 WM-IT is completely made for GNU/Linux systems.
 Mainly for Arch Linux and the like.
 For the program to work fully, it is recommended to open it in TTY.